Piast Gliwice: Stadium

-Piast plays their home games at the 10,000 capacity Stadion Miejski im.
-Piotra Wieczorka in Gliwice.
+Piast plays their home games at the 10,000 capacity Piotr Wieczorek Stadium in Gliwice.

 Supporters

 Piast have a friendship with fans of Belarusian club BATE Borisov since 2011.
 The friendship started when BATE fans on their way to a Champions League match in Copenhagen stopped for a Piast game against local rivals GKS Katowice.
 The Piast fans then went to Alkmaar to support BATE versus AZ.
 After another visit for a Champions League game against Sturm Graz, the friendship became official and both sets of fans regularly visit each other.

 Piast's major rivals are Górnik Zabrze, with whom they contest the local derby.
 The stadiums are located just a few kilometres from each other.
-Other rivals are local teams Ruch Chorzów, GKS Katowice and the two Bytom clubs, Szombierki and Polonia.
+Other rivals are local teams GKS Katowice and the two Bytom clubs, Szombierki and Polonia.